Tri-Basin NRD offers a variety of natural resources education opportunities. Feel free to contact us for more information.

 Eighth-grade students in Tri-Basin NRD are invited to Sacramento-Wilcox Wildlife Management Area in September for Rainwater Basin Conservation Day.
 Each Group attends eight 20 minute sessions presented by agency representatives and private citizens.
 Students attending the conservation day participate in interdisciplinary activities with topics that include: aquatic life, surveying, water management, water quality, soils, and identifying native plants and trees.
 Informal, hands-on activities predominate, all sessions taking place outdoors.
 Students are also provided lunch at the end of the program.
 This event is coordinated by Tri-Basin NRD and is partially funded by the Rainwater Basin Joint Venture.

-The most recent Rainwater Basin Conservation Day for was held on September 19, 2019.
+Rainwater Basin Conservation Day is scheduled for September 24, 2020.

 Tri-Basin NRD staff are available to present programs to school students or youth organizations on a variety of conservation and natural resources topics, including water conservation, trees, soil conservation, and recycling.